2016

 May 21, 2016

 One place Chloe really cleaned up was ballet recitals.
 Following in Faith’s footsteps, Chloe enrolled in ballet classes at around 5 years old.
-Because they were the youngest and the hobby in question was ‘gender appropriate’, Chloe had a full row of cheerleaders (and bouquets) for most performances.
+They had a full row of cheerleaders (and bouquets) for most performances.

 JUne 6, 2016